 Singapore Legal System

 Singapore legal system is known for its impartiality, effectiveness, and honesty, making it one of the greatest places in the world to establish and operate a corporation.
-The Singapore legal system, which is based on the English legal system, has developed over time to satisfy the demands of a contemporary and quickly expanding economy.
+In its annual Conducting Business survey, the World Bank group acknowledged this, naming Singapore’s regulatory regime as the perfect environment for business.

 Types of Laws in Singapore